 OKAY, I AM INTERESTED!
 WHAT ARE THE QUALIFICATIONS FOR BECOMING A MENTOR?

-Mentors are young men and women in their early 20s who are passionate about helping struggling teens and want to grow as leaders.
+Mentors are typically recent college graduates looking for a year to serve and work with teens.
 Also called Direct Care Staff, Mentors have a wide variety of backgrounds, but the biggest qualification is a willing heart.
 Mentors want to serve God, want to serve teens and want to share their faith in a way that can impact lives.
 Mentors also should have a college degree and/or experience working with teens.

 HOW WILL I LEARN AND GROW AS A MENTOR?